 How it works

-Advanced Interval Management consists of a set of ground and flight-deck capabilities and procedures that are used in combination by air traffic controllers and flight crews to more efficiently and precisely manage spacing between aircraft in a stream of traffic.
-During an Advanced Interval Management operation, the controller will share an objective with the flight crew (to achieve and maintain a spacing goal relative to a target aircraft), and the flight crew will use the avionics to execute the spacing objective.
+Interval Management consists of a set of ground and flight-deck capabilities and procedures that are used in combination by air traffic controllers and flight crews to more efficiently and precisely manage spacing between aircraft in a stream of traffic.
+During an Interval Management operation, the controller will share an objective to the flight crew (to achieve and maintain a spacing goal relative to a target aircraft), and the flight crew will use the avionics to execute the spacing objective.
 The avionics and automation systems will support IM operations to the same runway, parallel runways, and crossing & converging runways, enabling increased throughput over today's operations.